 The Visual Resources Collection

-The Carleton Visual Resources Collection provides resources for the study of Art and Art History including digital images, a 35mm slide collection and instruction for scanning images, searching image databases and creating presentations.
+The Carleton Visual Resources Collection provides support for the study of Art and Art History including departmental digital image collections, instruction for scanning images, using subscription image databases and creating presentations.

-Digital resources include the Visual Resources digital image collection, and the ARTstorBridgeman and Camio image databases.
-Users can access other licensed and local images through the library’s database page, Carleton's Digital Collections webpage or access the library's research guide.
+Digital resources include the Visual Resources Collection, the Studio Art Student Work Archive and the Artstor, Bridgeman, and Camio image databases.
+Users can access other research materials and images through the library’s database page, Carleton Digital Collections webpage or access the library's research guide.

 Equipment and Services

-There are two large format scanners and computers with the Adobe suite available for use by students enrolled in studio art and art history classes and by majors.
-The space may be used for small group meetings and as a study space.
+There is a large format scanner and two computers with the Adobe suite available for use by students enrolled in studio art and art history classes and by majors during operating hours.
+35mm slides can also be scanned.
+The conference room space may be used for small group meetings by appointment.
 Photography of student artwork in a dedicated studio space is available by appointment with the curator or with the educational assistants.

-See the mural photo gallery of Matisse's Open Window, Collioure, 1905 created by Emma Bentley and Kristina Eldrenkamp in the slide libe in 2010.
+Visit the mural photo gallery of Matisse's Open Window, Collioure, created by Emma Bentley and Kristina Eldrenkamp in the slide libe in 2010.

-The Visual Resources Collection is staffed by a full-time curator and student assistants who work closely with faculty preparing curricular materials, doing research and related projects, including publishing the Journal of Historians of Netherlandish Art.
+The Visual Resources Collection is staffed by a full-time curator and student assistants who work closely with faculty preparing curricular materials, doing research and related projects, including publishing the Journal of Historians of Netherlandish Art a leading open access, academic journal.
+Student assistants prepare articles for publication on the web and interact with art historians from around the world.

 Location and Hours